Beyond the Clouds (2017 film): Filming

 Principal photography commenced without a lead female on 23 January 2017.
 Filming continued in Mumbai in February 2017.
 In March 2017, the film began with its Jaipur schedule.
-A film set resembling slums of Mumbai was reconstructed at Sambhar, Rajasthan.
+A film set resembling the slums of Mumbai was reconstructed at Sambhar, Rajasthan.
 It was in this scheduled when Malavika Mohanan joined to play the lead female role.
 In April, scenes were filmed at Chhatrapati Shivaji Terminus.
 The last shot of the film was canned at a street sequence at Filmistan Studio in Mumbai.
 Ninety percent of the film was shot on outdoor locations.
 The filming was completed on 6 May 2017.

 Talking about the filming, Majidi said: "Filmmakers like Satyajit Ray, whose work I adore, have represented India's culture, rich heritage and the lives of common people to a global audience.
 These visions and images have stayed in my mind for years and cajoled me to make a film in India.
 Finally, I'm in Mumbai with a lovely team to narrate a story woven around the lives of common people".